-The Hollins-Roundhouse neighborhood association meets on the second Monday of every month at 7 p.m. in the University of Maryland BioPark at 801 W. Baltimore St. The meetings are open to all, but voting privileges are only granted to paying members ($5/year) who have attended at least two meetings that year.
-To sign up for e-mail updates on the community, write to email@example.com.
+The Hollins-Roundhouse neighborhood association meets on the second Wednesday of every month at 7 p.m. in the University of Maryland BioPark at 801 W. Baltimore St. The meetings are open to all, but voting privileges are only granted to paying members ($5/year) who have attended at least two meetings in the previous twelve months.

-The Hollins-Roundhouse board meets on the first Monday of every month at 7 p.m.
-Board meetings are also open to the public (e-mail firstname.lastname@example.org for meeting location).
+The Hollins-Roundhouse board meets on the first Tuesday of every month at 7 p.m.
+Board meetings held in the Southwest Partnership office at 1138 Hollins St. and are also open to the public.